By Dean Rasmussen

 Stop believing you have to choose between seemingly opposing truths.

 I can be transgender and a great parent.
 You can want stability and want change.
-You can honor your past and create something new.
 You can be afraid and brave.
+This is one of the Sage’s core powers: the ability to hold complexity without needing to collapse it into something simpler.

 Authentic living isn’t about being fearless.
 It’s about being real.